HI in Local Group Dwarf Galaxies and Stripping by the Galactic Halo: Results

 \subsubsection{New and Previously Known M31 Satellites}

 The HI environment of both the previously known and newly discovered M31 satellites were examined.
 This section describes only those satellites with non-detections that have been clearly defined as M31 satellites.
-Upper limits for the HI mass were determined with LAB data for Andromeda IX, X, XI, XII, XIII, XIV, XV, XVI, and XVII.
+Upper limits for the HI mass were determined with LAB data for Andromeda III, IX, X, XI, XII, XIII, XIV, XV, XVI, M32 and XVII.
 We also confirm HI nondetections for Andromeda I, II, and VII with LAB data and And VI with HIPASS data (Blitz \& Robishaw 2000; hereafter BR00 ).
-Nondetection of HI towards And III was confirmed by Robishaw et al. (2000), and the velocity measured by \cite{harbeck01} of Andromeda V indicates that the detection in BR00 is false.
+The velocity measured by \cite{harbeck01} of Andromeda V indicates that the detection in BR00 is false.

 The HI upper limits for undetected M31 satellites are listed in Table 2.
-We list the $5\sigma$ detection limits for the LAB data, except for the case of And VI, in which we use the $5\sigma$ HIPASS limit, and for NGC 147 and M32 whose limits come from other sources.
+We list the $5\sigma$ detection limits for the LAB data, except for And VI, which is the $5\sigma$ HIPASS limit, and for NGC 147 the limit comes from other sources.
 Andromeda IV is not included because it is not associated with M31 \citep{ferguson00}, and Andromeda VIII is excluded because its existence is in dispute \citep{merrett06}.
 Andromeda XI, XII, and XIII have uncertain distances; for the purpose of calculating an HI mass upper limit they are assumed to be at the distance of M31 (784 kpc, Stanek \& Garnavich 1998 ), but the limits listed in Table 2 for these dwarfs are approximate and they are excluded from Figure~\ref{hidist}.